Questions about

 For restaurants specifically, the most common violations are:

 - Using unofficial automation tools.
-Third-party WhatsApp bots, bulk-message apps, or "WhatsApp mod" software (GB WhatsApp, WhatsApp Plus) that aren't Meta-approved.
+Third-party WhatsApp bots, bulk-message apps, or "WhatsApp mod" software that aren't Meta-approved.
 These are the single biggest cause of restaurant bans in India.

 - Sending unsolicited marketing.
-Blasting promotions ("Happy Hour tonight!") to customers who didn't opt in — even if they're your own regulars.
+Blasting promotions to customers who didn't opt in — even if they're your own regulars.

 - Sending marketing after a greeting.
-Automatically replying to a customer's "Hi" with a menu, price list, images, or offers is classified as unsolicited marketing — even though it feels like customer service.
+Automatically replying to a customer's "Hi" with a menu, price list, or offers is classified as unsolicited marketing.

 - Too many messages in rapid sequence.
 Sending 3–4 messages back-to-back immediately after a customer initiates a chat flags the automation pattern.

 - Template misclassification.
-Sending promotional content through a "transactional" or "utility" template category to avoid the marketing rate.
+Sending promotional content through a "transactional" or "utility" template category.

 Yes — significantly.
-Unofficial automation tools (tools not built on Meta's official Business API) bypass Meta's rate limits and consent systems.
+Unofficial automation tools bypass Meta's rate limits and consent systems.
 WhatsApp detects these tools through behavioural signals — message cadence, API fingerprints, and header patterns — and typically bans the number within days to weeks of detection.

 - Don't panic or change settings randomly — acting too quickly can worsen the situation.